helloSystem/docs/user/components/applications/chromium.md

 # Chromium

-Chromium is the web browser that comes with helloSystem by default.
+Chromium is an optional web browser that can be used on helloSystem.

 Upon first start of the Chromium browser, the following extensions are automatically installed from [https://chrome.google.com/webstore/](https://chrome.google.com/webstore/) to increase privacy and convenience: